ebru/notes-from-the-day/README.md

 ```
 "that even the ugliest of places can be beautiful, as long as you take the time to look.
-that it's ok to get lost, as long as you find your way back."
+that it's okay to get lost, as long as you find your way back."

 — all the bright places
 ```